tier4/ros2_v4l2_camera/README.md

     enumerates all controls, and creates a parameter for each, with the corresponding value type.
-The parameter name is derived from the control name reported by the camera driver, made lower case, commas removed, and spaces replaced by underscorse.
+The parameter name is derived from the control name reported by the camera driver, made lower case, commas removed, and spaces replaced by underscores.
 So `Brightness` becomes `brightness`, and `White Balance, Automatic` becomes `white_balance_automatic`.